When I was little, we went to Ocean City for a week’s vacation every August.

 “I rented the Dinner Bell restaurant, which was in the Monticello Hotel on 3rd Street.
 It was a family business, which included my brothers, Gerald, Phillip and Bill,” he wrote to the paper, and shared stories of the restaurant’s beginnings, including a dog fight that occurred in the dining room during the short time they allowed pets in the restaurant!

-It appears as thought the Harrington of my childhood closed for good in 1989.
+It appears as though the Harrington of my childhood closed for good in 1989.
 In early October of that year, a notice appeared in the Daily Times announcing the auction date of the furnishings of the 40-unit building, including refrigerators, window air conditioners, lawn furniture, end tables, beds, kitchen utensils, curtains and more.

 Then, in late November 1989, a brief appeared the Daily Times regarding the structure: